Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

 **After this you can run your [Ansible Playbook File](https://github.com/Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/blob/main/Ansible/my-playbook1.yml) with the command `ansible-playbook my-playbook.yml`

-You can run `sudo docker attach (image name)` to attach to your docker
+You can run `sudo docker attach "Container Name"` to attach to your docker

 ### For Filebeat and Metricbeat